revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 The moulds used by them are likely poor
 (Nb armour is forged not cast but whatever)
 Nat 20 on reviewing notes produced by Burt
 There is a clear indication that he's preparing to make his own version of armour, with spiked gauntlets.
 Pre calamity item trying to be recreated.
-Perhaps the first or second brasshand
+Perhaps the first or second Brasshand

 On returning home from the forge, Thodunn finds his door has been disturbed